-Dr. Bonifacino served in various editorial capacities at the journals, Developmental Cell, Molecular Cell, Molecular Biology of the Cell, Journal of Cell Biology, Journal of Biological Chemistry and Traffic.
+Dr. Bonifacino served in various editorial capacities at the journals Developmental Cell, Molecular Cell, Journal of Cell Biology, Molecular Biology of the Cell, Journal of Biological Chemistry and Traffic.
 He is also the co-editor of the books Current Protocols in Cell Biology and Short Protocols in Cell Biology.
-He has served as a member of the Council of the American Society for Cell Biology and chaired various scientific conferences.
-He has delivered the Alex Novikoff, Leonardo Satz, George Connell and G. Burroughs Mider lectures, and is an Honorary Professor of Biological Chemistry at the University of Buenos Aires and a Sackler Lecturer at Tel Aviv University, Israel.
+He was a member of the Council of the American Society for Cell Biology and chaired various scientific conferences.
+He delivered the Alex Novikoff, Leonardo Satz, and G. Burroughs Mider lectures, and is an Honorary Professor of Biological Chemistry at the University of Buenos Aires and a Sackler Lecturer at Tel Aviv University, Israel.
 His lab has trained over 70 post-doctoral fellows and students, most of whom have pursued careers in academic research.

 |EARP is a multisubunit tethering complex involved in endocytic recycling.||Schindler C,Chen Y,Pu J,Guo X,Bonifacino JS||Nat Cell Biol||2015 May|

 |BORC, a multisubunit complex that regulates lysosome positioning.||Pu J,Schindler C,Jia R,Jarnik M,Backlund P,Bonifacino JS||Dev Cell||2015 Apr 20|

 |The adaptor protein-1 μ1B subunit expands the repertoire of basolateral sorting signal recognition in epithelial cells.||Guo X,Mattera R,Ren X,Chen Y,Retamal C,González A,Bonifacino JS||Dev Cell||2013 Nov 11|